Moumours/MusicAnalysis/README.md

 # MusicAnalysis
-Application to analyze my musical taste on Spotify.
-Graphs and Lyrics Analysis
+Application to analyze my musical taste.

+Features :
+- Graphs
+- Lyrics Analysis

+- Applications :
+Currently with Spotify, but planning on adding other apps soon !